Adult Dinner Tour #1 – Island Pond| 09.30.18

 We suggest parking next to the Essex House as this is the first stop on our tour.
 Parking is also available at the other end of the street if the Essex House is busy, or you prefer to start the tour at Hobo’s Café.

 The Essex House Tavern is located in a building that has served as a hotel to the area off and on since the early railroad days.
 The fully remodeled dining room and bar has an industrial vibe, a great reflection of the town’s railroad past.
+And, their outside dining space is a wonderful way to enjoy Vermont evenings.

 We love starting our Adult Dinner here because they have the perfect appetizer menu.